-There are numerous suggestions for rituals, as well as guidelines for the creation and maintenance of altars – including suggestions for turning your entire living space into a sacred environment.
-One of the great things about her ideas for the altar is that she emphasizes the need for the altar to work for you.
-It doesn’t have to be a certain size or shape, it doesn’t have to be kept overly neat and tidy, it doesn’t need to be particularly artistic in its arrangement.
+There are numerous suggestions for several rituals, as well as guidelines for the creation and maintenance of altars – including suggestions for turning your entire living space into a sacred environment.
+One of the great things is that she emphasizes the need for the altar to work for you: it doesn’t have to be a certain size or shape, it doesn’t have to be kept overly neat and tidy, and it doesn’t need to be particularly artistic in its arrangement.
 It should, however, be a place which you visit frequently, thus alleviating the necessity for dusting it.
 After all, if you are interacting with the altar constantly, things will not remain static for very long.

-Perhaps one of the biggest shortfalls in the average Pagan’s relationship with the gods/ancestors/ nature spirits is the approach taken in regards to communing with them.
-Far too many individuals only contact the “other side” when they have a problem, or to give thanks or praise.
+Perhaps one of the biggest shortfalls in the average Pagan’s relationship with the gods, ancestors or nature spirits is the approach taken in regards to communing with them.
+Far too many only contact the other side when they have a problem, or to give thanks or praise.
 Since one of the major differences between the mainstream religions and Paganism is the accessibility of our gods (after all, we don’t need a mediator) it seems like a no-brainer to include them in our daily lives.
 Yet many people seem to feel that the routine of human life would be boring to the deities.
 Perhaps, but wouldn’t you be more inclined to help out someone who kept in touch instead of only calling on you when they were in need?

 It is also important to consider the culture in which these deities were worshipped.
 They respected bravery, so subservience and grovelling are not expected.
 They expected their followers to be boastful (although not excessively so) and confident, so they should be approached with that confidence.

 All of these details, and more, are laid out in this book.
 Without a doubt, this book is designed to get you started on your journey of exploration.
 It isn’t so much a guide book as it is a broad itinerary.
-It is intended to help you start without restricting you by giving too much detail.
+It is intended to help you start without overwhelming you with too much detail.
 If you are looking for and excellent starter book on the topic, this is one you will want in your library.